 5 favorite ways to get the stink out and keep my home smelling clean and fresh (despite the hundred-pound Labrador working against me).

 1. Baking soda: Baking soda is my number one defense when it comes to de-odorizing my carpets.
 A few times a month I sprinkle it around the area rugs in my house before I vacuum.
 It helps absorb odors and is one of those quick and easy fixes since I always have it in my pantry.
+The review of vacuum cleaners will help you to choose a vacuum cleaner with a large bin capacity and excellent cleaning performance.

 3. Febreze Odor Eliminator laundry detergent.
 Remember that first trip to the stream this spring?
 Well, when your kids decide to wrap the wet dog in their beach towels, getting that wet dog scent out of those towels isn’t easy.
 Febreeze Odor Eliminator is added to your laundry along with your detergent and it doesn’t just mask the odors, it gets rid of them.
 Wet dog smell, food smells, mildew, smoke–it gets rid of them all.
 It an essential part of your pet-odor-fighting-arsenal.